 Turns out we weren’t alone in wanting to leverage our creative powers for good.
-Our teams are comprised of senior talent who can work anywhere, but crave the opportunity to do work they believe in.
-That’s why, when you hire us you get access to award-winning creative and strategic talent that other small agencies can’t match.
+Our teams are made up of top talent who can work anywhere, but crave doing work they believe in.
+That’s why, when you hire us, you get access to talent—and commitment—other agencies can’t match.

-Sure, being hippy-dippy tree-hugging marketers means we do fewer Super Bowl ads.
-But it also means that we wake up every morning with a renewed sense of purpose and a defiant sense of optimism.
+Sure, we do fewer Super Bowl ads, but we also wake up every morning with a renewed sense of purpose and a defiant sense of optimism.
+And you can’t put a dollar sign on that.

 So, yes, change can be good.
 Very good.